ihedvall/mdflib/README.md

 ## Building

-The project uses CMAKE for building.
-The following third-party libraries are used and needs to be downloaded and pre-built.
-Note that the .NET library is a Visual Studio build.
+Most project uses CMAKE for building.
+But mdflibrary_test_net need to build with Visual Studio.

+The following third-party libraries are improted by [vcpkg](https://github.com/microsoft/vcpkg).
 - ZLIB Library.
-Set the 'ZLIB_ROOT' variable to the ZLIB root path.
+- EXPAT Library.
+- Boost Library.
+Required if the GUI applications should be built.
 - WxWidgets Library.
 Required if the GUI applications should be built.
+- Google Test Library.
+Is required for running and build the unit tests.

+The following third-party application need to be downloaded by yourself.
 - Doxygen's application.
 Is required if the documentation should be built.
-- Google Test Library.
-Is required for running and build the unit tests.

 ## License